ascend4/ascend4/ocaml/README.txt

 ==================

 In this folder we have an alternate parser for the ASCEND grammar, written in Ocaml.
-The motivation for this parser is that it should be simpler than the C one, since all it just builds a syntax tree without doing any additional processing and because Ocaml is better suited for playing around with trees than C is (algebraic data types and pattern matching help a lot).
+The motivation for this parser is to have a parser that just emits a syntax tree instead of parsing and compiling the model all in one go.
+The resulting parser should be simpler than the C one (since it only builds the syntax tree) and it will allow us to build syntax transformers for ASCEND (the C parser can't do this because it never generates a syntax tree).

-So far, the parser can parse a4c files and build an AST from them and we can convert this AST back to an a4c source (although an unreadable one because we don't try to pretty print it).
-The original plan was to also create some AST-to-AST transformations to experiment with new language feature without needing to hack in the C code for ASCEND but unfortunately, that didn't happen yet.
+So far, the parser can parse a4c files and build an AST from them and we can convert this AST back to an a4c source (although not a very readable one because we don't try to pretty print it).
+There is also some infrastructure for writing AST-to-AST transformers.
+See infer_derivatives.ml for an example.

 How to build
 ============